What is phantom power (and when do you need it)?

 When and why you need it

-The most common situation where phantom power comes into play is when recording audio with condenser microphones, because their active electronic circuits need an electric charge in order to properly measure and sometimes amplify audio signals before they leave the device.
-While you don’t need it to record an electric guitar, some ‘DI’ or direct boxes will also require it in order to properly amplify and balance your outgoing signals (similar to a microphone), especially over longer distances.
+The most common situation where phantom power comes into play is when recording audio with condenser microphones.
+These mics need it because their active electronic circuits require an electric charge in order to properly measure (and sometimes amplify) audio signals before they leave the device.

 Matteo Malinverno Matteo Malinverno is a New York-based music producer currently working on the Content team at Splice.